MiladKetabGhale/Image_Classification/README.md

 ### Calibration & Reliability

-We need to have a measure of how reliable the produced probabilities by a model are.
-Below are the calibration (reliability) curves for every tuned model—XGBoost, AdaBoost, Random Forest, and others.
+The calibration curves below illustrate the reliability of predicted probabilities for our tuned models.
+Calibration measures how well the predicted probabilities reflect the actual outcomes, indicating the trustworthiness of the model's confidence estimates.

 ![Reliability diagram of tuned XGBoost](figures/cal_curve.png)